Cinema of Peru: 1990s

+Logotype of the National Council of Peruvian Cinematography (CONACINE).

 In the 1990s, under president Alberto Fujimori's government, a revolutionary new film bill would be enacted that would replace the former one.
 In mid-1994 a new film bill was drafted that would provide financial fund for the production of films.
 However, the president exercised the right to move the bill back to Congress, due to disapproval of the bill.
 In October 1994, Congress enacted the final Peruvian Film Law # 26370.
 Its rules are a combination of the 70s Peruvian nationalism regulation with the 80s decade of universal access to films.
 The originality of this law rests on the recognition of cinema as a "cultural and communication fact."
 Thereby, the state has the objective to promote the national films through a decentralized, autonomous body of the film industry called CONACINE (Consejo Nacional de Cinematografía Peruana) (National Council of Peruvian Cinematography).

 The association would implement Peru's first promotional state awards festival with six feature-length projects and 48 short films recognized annually.
 The film festival system was strengthened with the law as a jury of specialists will award and merit those films that promote the values of Peru.
 However unexpected urban attacks to Peru reduced cinematographic enthusiasm in the 1900s.
-(Note: "pg 4") Despite setbacks, the spirit of the film industry was still intact, as the short film industry felt compelled by the new film law to direct new films.
+Despite setbacks, the spirit of the film industry was still intact, as the short film industry felt compelled by the new film law to direct new films.
 As a result, the CONACINE festival saw 29 short films in November 1996, 20 shorts in February 1997, 27 in August 1998 and 36 in September 1998.